 Ferns For Zone 4

 The Boston Fern is one of the most popular houseplants in America.
 It can be grown indoors or outdoors in the warm months of spring and summer.
 This plant grows best in temperatures around 65 to 75 degrees and needs plenty of indirect sunlight.
 This plant also requires moderate to heavy watering and thrives best in humid conditions.
 If relative humidity falls below 80%, this plant needs to be misted.
-The Boston Fern can reach up to 5 feet tall and may need to be repotted every few years.
+The Boston Fern can reach up to 5 feet tall and need to re-pot every few years.
 This fern grows best in the USDA plant hardiness zones 9-11.

 It is an arching, evergreen fern and is a hardy survivor.
 It grows in a vase-shaped clump up to 2 feet in height.
-The new fronds are shades of red-orange to copper-pink and will turn to a glossy, deep green by summer.
+The new fronds are shades of red-orange to copper-pink and will turn to glossy, deep green by summer.
 It is tolerant to dense shade and rabbits as well as drought conditions.
 It is native to woodland hills and mountain slopes in Japan, Taiwan, and China.
-There are no serious insect or disease issues.
+There are no dangerous insect or disease issues.
 Do not allow the soil to dry out and keep the shelter location from strong winds to protect the fronds.
 It is a no-maintenance plant and will spread its fronds slowly over time.
-Plant density is moderate, and growth rate is slow.
+Plant density is moderate, and the growth rate is slow.
 Its slow growth makes the plant more expensive.
 The leaves will emerge from the soil, usually without a stem and the leaf shape is oblong.